-The Wisconsin State Superintendent is elected to oversee and provide leadership for the public school districts across the state.
-Superintendents are elected to serve a 4-year term.
-This year, seven candidates are running for this position.
-The primary on February 16 will narrow this list down to the two candidates who received the most votes.
-In the general election on April 6, voters will elect a Superintendent from the top two candidates.
+The Wisconsin State Superintendent of Public Instruction is elected to oversee and provide leadership for the public school districts across the state.
+State superintendents are elected to serve a 4-year term.
+There were seven candidates running for this position: Sheila Briggs, Joe Fenrick, Troy Gunderson, Shandowlyon Hendricks-Williams, Deborah Kerr, Steve Krull, and Jill Underly.
+The primary on February 16 narrowed this list down to Jill Underly, who received 27.4% of votes, and Deborah Kerr, who received 26.5% of votes, approximately.

 The Wisconsin Court of Appeals is the state’s intermediate appellate court and is composed of sixteen judges from four districts.
 Elected judges serve a 6-year term.
-The Eau Claire Area is in the 3rd district and will choose from four candidates in the February 16 primary.
-The two candidates who receive the most votes will move on to the general election.
+The Eau Claire Area is in the 3rd district and will choose from two candidates in the April 6 election.

 Posted by Grace Hanson, Governmental Affairs Intern